 Thank you to everyone who made this possible and most of all to you the audience of this blog without which none of this dream would have ever unfolded before my eyes.

 I am super excited to announce this news!

 My New York City coffee table book is currently available for sale worldwide!

 All of the photos in this post are in the book.
-For all press coverage and book reviews, check out my for up to date coverage.
+For all press coverage and book reviews, check out my media page for up to date coverage.